MarynaShavlak/itbanda-module-2--lesson-4/README.md

 Cleaning Website is built using a variety of technologies to ensure a seamless user experience:

-1. HTML5 and CSS3 are used to create a clean and user-friendly interface that is easy to navigate.
-2. JavaScript adds interactivity to the website, allowing you to set reminders on the cleaning scheduler and engage with the Q&A section.
-3. Responsive Design ensures that Cleaning Website is accessible and functional on a wide range of devices, from desktop computers to smartphones.

 - **HTML5** is used to structure the project interface, organizing content and interactive elements for a solid user interface foundation.
 - **SCSS/SASS** is responsible for styling and enhancing the project visually, with custom styles, animations, and responsive design techniques that ensure a visually appealing and consistent user experience across different devices.
 - **CSS Grid Layout** was instrumental in creating an innovative and aesthetically engaging layout for the reviews section.
 In this design, the placement of reviews transcends conventional column and row arrangements, adapting to the varying heights of individual blocks.
 It adds a distinctive and visually appealing dimension to the section, enhancing its overall appeal and user experience.
 - **JavaScript** powers every aspect of this project for a smooth user experience.
 It handles the aside menu, room slider with tooltips, FAQ accordion, modals, form data collection with error checking, custom calendar